-This example shows that most jamming events have duration of about a few seconds or minutes.
+This example shows that most jamming events have a duration of about a few seconds or minutes.
 More generally GPS regular jamming events are expected to remain mostly localised in time and space.
 However longer durations (10 minutes in this example) cannot be excluded even though those events may be rare.
 Other type of events (such as military conflicts, terrorist or organised crime activity, antenna outage, space weather conditions, spoofing, etc.) may also lead to wider or longer GPS outages.
 It has to be noted that the jamming duration is not the only parameter to take into account in order to estimate GPS outage, since the event may be of sufficient power to totally deny GPS reception for a period which then causes the GPS receiver to have to reacquire signal.
 The time holdover capability of the base station should therefore also take this reacquisition time into account.
 GPS receiver designs should also ensure that they don’t suffer catastrophic failures (e.g. manual reset) after such events.

 Synchronisation over packet networks